agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

   - There is a[ 1/8th chance of making it to partner](https://80000hours.org/career-reviews/management-consulting/#job-satisfaction)(12.5%) by age
     45, which brings down the personal fit quite a bit.

-  So a total of : 1.3%
+  - So a total of : 1.3%

-- Earning to give once we leave industry after 5 years (ETG taking the exit opportunities in MC)
+- Earning to give once we leave industry after 5 years ( and take the exit opportunities`

-  - Similar chances as above still apply.
-  - Chance of clearing GMAT and getting a scholarship still make sense (42%)
+  - Chance of clearing GMAT and getting a scholarship still make applies (42%)
   - Chance of getting the top MC job (50%)
-  - Chance of getting a job that is paying similar to DS (70%)
+  - Chance of getting a job that is paying similar to Data Science atleast (70%)

   >You can generally advance more quickly in industry by starting in
   >consulting then entering industry several years later